 This new generation of agreements goes further than previous FTAs in moving beyond tariff liberalisation by tackling other trade barriers.
 The Agreement eliminates tariffs for industrial and agricultural goods in a progressive, step-by-step approach.
 Only a limited number of agricultural products are excluded from tariff elimination.

 The implementation phase of the FTA is now ongoing to ensure that the mechanisms used are efficient and effective in providing market access and investment opportunities for EU businesses in the Republic of Korea and Korean businesses in the EU.

-The last ministerial level Trade Committee took place in Brussel on 16 December 2016 between TRADE Commissioner Malmström and MOTIE Minister Joo.
+The FTA is put into practice through an annual Trade Committee, seven Specialised Committees, seven Working Groups and an Intellectual Property Dialogue.
+The last ministerial level Trade Committee took place in Brussel on the 16th December 2016 between TRADE Commissioner Malmström and Ministry of Trade, Industry and Energy (MOTIE) Minister Joo.
 Next meeting is scheduled for September 2017.

 For practical information concerning application of the FTA, please consult the Market Access Data Base.

 Stakeholders can send enquiries concerning implementation of the EU-South Korea FTA via an online enquiry form.